 Somebody was really laying into the office phone.
-Ring, ring, ring, ring, ring, stopped.
+Just as Logan was about to pick up the ringing stopped.
 The machine had answered it.
-Huh.
 Logan took this as a sign from the gods of beer.

 Time to head back to his room.